segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ### Ready

-The `ready` method allows you to pass in a method that is called once all enabled destinations load, and once Analytics.js finishes initializing.
+The `ready` method allows you to pass in a method that is called once Analytics.js finishes initializing, and once all enabled device-mode destinations load.
 It's like [jQuery's `ready` method](https://api.jquery.com/ready/), except for destinations.

 `ready` is still invoked if a destination throws an error (for example for an expired API key or incorrect settings configuration) during initialization.
 Doing so prevents blocking code listening for the `ready` callback.